TabularEditor/TabularEditorDocs/common/Datasets/direct-lake-dataset.md

   Fabric is currently in preview and there are therefore several limitations to the changes that can be made to a Direct Lake dataset: <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/directlake-overview#known-issues-and-limitations">Direct Lake Known Issues and Limitations</a>
 </div>

+## Identifying a Direct Lake model
+The TOM Explorer informs what object type your tables are.
+A Direct Lake model's tables will have the object type 'Table (DirectLake)' to make clear that the open model is a Direct Lake model.